Coder-H-1/ALFRED/README.md

 # A.L.F.R.E.D
-This is a test chat-based responsive automatic command structured script based on TinyLLaMa models.
+This is a test chat-based responsive automatic command structured script based on pretrained LLM model.

 Its full form I made is: